nepalez/merchant-rs/doc/adr/0002-tokenizable-placement.md

 Separate token usage (core) from token creation (extension).

-**Core includes `PaymentToken` as a `PaymentSource` variant:**
+**Core includes token types for tokenizable payment methods:**
-`PaymentSource::Token(PaymentToken)` is a fundamental payment source type because using stored payment methods is essential to production payment flows.
+Tokenizable payment methods use `Credentials<Plain>` enum which allows either plain credentials or tokenized credentials via `Token`.
+This is fundamental because using stored payment methods is essential to production payment flows.
 This enables recurring payments, subscription billing, and PCI-compliant payment processing where backends work exclusively with tokens after initial capture.

 **Core includes `TokenizePaymentSources` trait:**
 The `TokenizePaymentSources` trait for creating tokens from raw payment data is part of the core flows module (per [ADR-0010] monolithic architecture) as an optional capability: